BIOS3910 – Microbiology and Mycology

 Course content

-This course provides an overview of the fields of microbiology and mycology, with a focus on terrestrial diversity.
+This course provides an overview of the field of microbiology, with a focus on terrestrial diversity.
 The course mainly covers prokaryotic and eukaryotic microbiology, with a focus on their metabolism, environmental methods, and diagnostics.
 Microbial genetics and microbial pathogenesis are part of other, more advanced courses.

 Learning outcome